 The other site we have obtained assignments from is:

 Probably the site with the most international house sitting opportunities (and the most competition as a sitter).
+We do regularly land sits with this platform.

 Frankly THS can be a very frustrating platform to use for sitters and homeowners, as they are constantly changing the user interface, as well as their “algorithm”